2 Cocktail Recipes to Get You In the Holiday Spirit

 It’s amazing what a little bit of festively flavored alcohol can do.

-Thanksgiving has passed us by; December is closing in; gift guides are swarming our inboxes (call us hypocrites, but check back for ours tomorrow!).
+Thanksgiving has passed us by; December is closing in; gift guides are swarming our inboxes (call us hypocrites, but check back for ours next week!).
 Our holiday dial should officially be on high.
-If you’re like us, though, it’s more hovering around medium-low: all the turkey and stuffing (and leftovers) we’ve consumed over the past week seems to have migrated to our love handles and our election hangovers have officially become apocalyptic.
-So, what do we propose to get us in the holiday spirit?
+If you’re like us, though, it’s more hovering around medium-low: all the turkey and stuffing (and leftovers) we’ve consumed over the past week seems to have migrated to our love handles, and our election hangovers have officially become apocalyptic.
+So what do we propose to get us in the holiday spirit?
 Why, alcohol, of course!

 2 oz mango and turmeric shrub

 1 oz Cocchi Americano

 1. Shake and strain the mixture into a chilled coupe glass.

 This will make 1 quart of shrub, which will last in the refrigerator for a month and has the added benefit of being an anti-inflammatory.

 4 oz mango pulp

 8 oz Bragg apple cider vinegar

 *For the health nut that likes to get a buzz on, you can spike the alcohol content in this cocktail by adding London dry gin.